Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/Lesson2/assignments/plist.md

 ## Step 3 - Display

-Using the methods to handle plists or your own implementation if you want, display the items in the Scores dictionary in a `UITableVie`w.
+Using the methods to handle plists or your own implementation if you want, display the items in the Scores dictionary in a `UITableView`.
 It should look something like this:

 ![table](table.png)